Discussing Torah matters because the Torah matters

 “You shall not sow your vineyard with two kinds of seed. . .You shall not plow with an ox and a donkey together.
 You shall not wear cloth of wool and linen mixed together” (Deuteronomy 22:9-11 ESV).

 These three laws appear together twice in the Torah, once here in Deuteronomy and once in Leviticus 19:19.
-We encounter a law about plants, a law about animals, and a law about wearing wool mixed with linen (an animal-derived material mixed with a plant-derived material).
+We encounter a law about plants, a law about animals, and a law about wearing wool (an animal-derived material) mixed with linen (a plant-derived material).
 What is this about?

 You shall not sow your vineyard with two kinds of seed.
-“Sowing diverse seeds is forbidden only without separation.
+I like this explanation from Hirsch: “Sowing diverse seeds is forbidden only without separation.
 Hence, it is permitted to sow two different varieties of seeds one next to the other, provided that one separates them properly.
 For example: one keeps them far enough away from each other, so that, underground, they draw sustenance separately and not one from the other” (Rabbi Samson Raphael Hirsch, Hirsch Chumash, Vayikra, pg.
 632).
 Diverse seeds sharing the same soil can interfere with each other.
-For instance, if oats and wheat are sown together, the latter is injured, and the former ruined (Source).
+For instance, if oats and wheat are sown together, the latter is injured and the former ruined (Source).

 You shall not plow with an ox and a donkey together.
-“Being of unequal size and strength, both animals, particularly the weaker one, will suffer; the donkey will experience strain, and the ox frustration” (Rabbi Joseph Telushkin, Code of Jewish Ethics Vol. 2, pg.
+As Rabbi Telushkin explains, “Being of unequal size and strength, both animals—particularly the weaker one—will suffer; the donkey will experience strain and the ox frustration” (Rabbi Joseph Telushkin, Code of Jewish Ethics Vol. 2, pg.
 301).
-Note: the practice of yoking a younger, less experienced ox with a stronger, more experienced ox is commonplace, seeing as how the younger ox will take its cues from the older ox, and its strength will develop in time.
+Note: the practice of yoking a younger, less experienced ox with a stronger, more experienced ox is commonplace, seeing as how the younger ox will take its cues from the older ox and its strength will develop in time.
+This law isn’t about pairing two similar animals of unequal strength and experience.
 This law is about yoking two animals together that are hopelessly incompatible.

 You shall not wear cloth of wool and linen mixed together.
-When washed, wool and linen react differently.
-Wool is vulnerable to felting shrinkage.
-This occurs because animal hair fibers like wool have scales along the surface.
-When exposed to moisture and heat, the scales on the wool swell, rub against each other and bind together, creating a denser, shrunken fabric (Source).
+After some digging, here’s what I found: When washed, wool and linen react differently.
+Wool is vulnerable to “felting shrinkage.”
+This occurs because animal hair fibers (like wool) have scales along the surface.
+When exposed to moisture and heat, the scales on the wool swell, rub against each other and bind together, thereby creating a denser, shrunken fabric (Source).
 Linen, on the other hand, is not vulnerable to felting shrinkage.
 Linen will shrink a small amount, but not as much as wool.
-The net result is that, over time, the two fabrics will tear at each other, and the garment will be weakened.
+The net result is that the two fabrics will tear at each other over time, and the overall garment they serve will be weakened.

 The Marital Duality of God's Word